 On Saturdays, it is not rare to see couples all dressed up coming to this enchanting park to take their official wedding photos!
 Initially a private garden, it was opened to the public in 1982.
 The Park features a romantic English garden, some interesting old buildings, ponds and is very well maintained.

 The lushness of Hirtzbach’s forest is a true invitation to go hiking or cycling.
 It is easy to walk in the municipal territory of Hirtzbach which is essentially covered with forest.
 On the edge of the wood coming from the village stands the Chapel St Léger on the site of the vanished village of Sankt-Glückern.
 Since the 15th century, several legends and mysterious tales grew up about the disappeared village.
 It is said that the village was destroyed by English mercenaries during the Hundred Years War.
-Other mentioned the Black Death which would have decimated the whole population… except for 3 surviving families who abandoned their village to establish themselves in Altkirch, Carspach and Hirtzbach.
+Others mentioned the Black Death which would have decimated the whole population… except for 3 surviving families who abandoned their village to establish themselves in Altkirch, Carspach and Hirtzbach.
 Read more about Hirtzbach.

 Continue on the D25 to Hirsingue.
 Shortly after entering the little town, turn right and follow the banks of the Ill River.

 The little town of Hirsingue owes its charm to the little narrow streets bordered with old half-timbered houses that follow the banks of the Ill River.
-Not as picturesque as Hirtzbach, this is nevertheless a very old town which was first mentioned as early as 708 by St. Odile, the Patron Saint of Alsace.
+Not as picturesque as Hirtzbach, this is nevertheless a very old town that was first mentioned as early as 708 by St. Odile, the Patron Saint of Alsace.
 In 1239, the village was sold by the abbey of Niedermunster to the Bishop of Basel who later gave Hirsingue to the Habsburgs in exchange for the town of Laufen in Switzerland.
 In 1633, Hirsingue shared the fate of the rest of the Sundgau by being destroyed by the raids of the Swedish army during the Thirty Years War.
 In 1648, Hirsingue became French and its castle was finally dismantled in 1789 when the local nobility took refuge in Basel, Switzerland.

 Continue your journey along the D432 road in the direction of Ferrette.
 Cross the village of Heimersdorf with its beautiful half-timbered house.
 The road then leads you through a 4 km drive through a small valley with ponds where monks used to raise carp.
 Fried carp (carpe frite) remains a local speciality typical of the Sundgau.
 Stop at the next village: Feldbach.